iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.bc.gov.health.hlbc.COVID19___1.20.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.bc.gov.health.hlbc.COVID19 1 reviews"/>
 </p>

+> Does not show the right detailed information.
+Northern British Columbia is vast and a new case a thousand kilometres away is treated like it is on my back door.
+The maps could be better defined.<br> :date: __2020-08-28 06:11:40__

 > Your app stalls at "what did you decide to do".
 FIX IT!<br> :date: __2020-08-13 17:43:30__

 > WRONG NATIONALITY TO FOLLOW WITH RESPECTING THE LAW OF CANADA.
 OPENING A RESOURCE FROM CANADA: AFRICAN PEOPLE OR KIND ARE N0T WELCOME TO LAW OF CANADA .
 AFRICAN WELCOME TO AFROICA ONLY.
 TANK CHILD LAW COUNTRY'.
 WROTE BY: MAXX GUN<br> :date: __2020-06-01 06:54:22__